kh4nh12/ViVQA/README.md

 This repository contains the data of the paper: [ViVQA: Vietnamese Visual Question Answering ](https://aclanthology.org/2021.paclic-1.58.pdf)

+ViVQA is a new dataset for evaluating Vietnamese VQA models.
+The ViVQA dataset consists of 10,328 images and 15,000 pairs of questions and answers in Vietnamese corresponding to the content of the images.
+We divide the dataset randomly into training and test sets with a ratio of 8:2.

 ## Citation
 Please cite the following paper if you found it useful in your work.
 ```